Fellowship Bible Church of Carson City, Inc.

 Section C. Term

 Since Scripture indicates no fixed term for deacons, no specific term of office is recommended.
-Instead, each Deacon, upon appointment, will be asked for a two-year commitment of active service.
-At the end of two years the commitment will be reviewed, along with a possible recommitment and reaffirmation by fellow Deacons.
+Instead, each Deacon, upon appointment, will be asked for a one-year commitment of active service.
+At the end of one years the commitment will be reviewed, along with a possible recommitment and reaffirmation by fellow Deacons.

 Section D. Duties

-The Board of Deacons, working under the authority of the Elders, will be responsible for the oversight of all financial, benevolent, ordinance, and facility operations of the church.
+The Board of Deacons, working under the authority of the Elders, will be responsible for the oversight of, benevolent, ordinance, and facility operations of the church.

 Section E. Structure

-The Board of Deacons will consist of a chairman, who will be a member of the Board of Elders.
-The Treasurer will be the deacon in charge of finances.
+The Board of Deacons will consist of a chairman and assistant to the chairman who will answer to a designated elder on the board of elders.
 The remainder of the deacons will assume responsibilities as agreeable and as needed.

 Section F. Meetings Of Deacons